Your guide to the Lord Mayor’s Show

 It was in 1215 that this exciting tradition was first started.
 After many attempts to organise itself into a commune, the City of London was given permission to elect a new mayor annually, but with one proviso.
 The individual given the honour must leave The City and travel to Westminster to swear allegiance to the crown.

 Some 802 years and 34 monarchs later, the annual event still takes place, although the mayor no longer makes the journey alone.
 Over the years, the route, which was once through open countryside, has become a thriving city, and the expedition a huge show, complete with procession, flotilla and fireworks.

-The procession will set off from Mansion House in The City at 11:03, after a two-minute silence is held to mark Remembrance Sunday.
+The procession will set off from Mansion House in The City at 11:00.
 The state coach, containing the new mayor, joins the procession right at the end, behind all of the marching bands, military detachments and worshipful companies.
 It will be around an hour before he brings up the rear to make the three-mile journey to Westminster.

 Where to view the procession

 Such a long route means there are plenty of opportunities to see the parade go by.
 The best atmosphere is found between Bank and St Paul’s from 11:00 and 12:30, although it’s worth turning up early to get a good spot.
 Alternatively, you can position yourself between Blackfriars and Mansion House to see the procession making its return journey from 13:15 to 14.30.

 For a premium view, you can purchase a ticket for one of the two grandstands that sit on either side of the processional route near St Paul’s Cathedral.
 If this is your planned course of action, be sure to book tickets in advance, as these spots sell out every year.